KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 3. Relative Difficulty of the KCET Paper

-If the paper is tougher in a given year, the highest marks may be lower, which impacts your absolute rank and percentile placement.
+If the paper is tougher in a given year, the highest marks may be lower, which impacts absolute rank and percentile placement.

 4. Normalisation